-Record of Updates
+1 Record of Updates

 Date Title/Version Summary of changes November 2010 Guidelines for the Budget Impact Analysis of Health Technologies in Ireland First national budget impact analysis guidelines January 2014 Guidelines for the Budget Impact Analysis of Health Technologies in Ireland 1.1 Minor revisions and reorganisation of text.
-Updated VAT rate and pay-related costs calculation.
-July 2014 Guidelines for the Budget Impact Analysis of Health Technologies in Ireland 1.2 Minor revisions to Appendix 4
+Updated VAT rate and pay- related costs calculation.
+October 2017 Guidelines for the Budget Impact Analysis of Health Technologies in Ireland 1.2 Minor revisions and reorganisation of text.
+Additional description of acceptable comparators (section 2.3).
+Recommendation to report conflicts of interest (section 2.10).
+Draft Guide Issued: Oct aluation of Health Technologies in Ireland nent is one of a set that de health technology assessn scribes the methods and processes for nent in Ireland.
+The docum ent is available from the H IQA website (www.hiqa.ie).